lorencerri/doomreplay/README.md

   - You can use `-renderNthFrame <number>` to optimize the .gif filesize
 - Added `.png` output support
   - This will only render the last frame
+- Remapped strafe left to 'j' and strafe right to 'k'

 **Usage** <br> _See [/examples](https://github.com/lorencerri/doomreplay/tree/master/examples)_